 The percentage of the genome represented by TEs across the seven genomes varied between 16.94% and 20.21% (Table 2).
+Note that differences across genomes in assembly and scaffolding statistics did not explained the differences in TE content or superfamily abundance (Additional File 1: Table S1B).